open-edge-insights/video-ingestion/docs/gstreamer_ingestor_doc.md

   }
   ```

-  For more information reagarding the queue element refer the below link:
+  For more information about the queue element, refer the following link:
   <https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gstreamer-plugins/html/gstreamer-plugins-queue.html>

-- In case the user wants to enable debug information for the gstreamer elements, it can be set using the `GST_DEBUG` env variable in [../docker-compose.yml](../docker-compose.yml).
+- To enable the debug information for the Gstreamer elements use the `GST_DEBUG` env variable in [../docker-compose.yml](../docker-compose.yml).

-  **Example snippet to set the `GST_DEBUG` env variable in [../docker-compose.yml](../docker-compose.yml):**
+  The following is an example snippet to set the `GST_DEBUG` env variable in [../docker-compose.yml](../docker-compose.yml):

    ```yml
    services: